2017 Financial and Management Plan

 Principal and founder, inSITE planning LLC

-Michael Short, Vice Chairman, Platte County, Missouri - email
+Michael Short, Treasurer, Platte County, Missouri - email

 Ameritas Investment Corp., Vice President & Director – Public Finance, Kansas City, Missouri